Daearydd Bwyd: Arloesi a Mentr

-Daearyddiaeth Bwyd: Arloesi a Mentergarwch
+Daearyddiaeth Bwyd: Arloesi a Mentergarwch 2023-24

-Run by School of Natural Sciences
+School Of Natural Sciences

-Semester 1 & 2
+Module - Semester 1 & 2

 The study of food in all its dimensions offers opportunities to explore a wide range of pressing questions in the area of sustainable communities and wider areas of governance and spatial analysis across human and environmental geography.
 Food and drink development affects all and everything in some-way whether spatially-focused on production systems, cultural gastronomy and historical change or place based food regeneration - all connect people to growing, producing and consuming spaces, local land management to international markets regulations and markets.
 Global changes within physical and political climates suggest contexts where a clear understanding of issues such as wise resource use and its impacts of food and drink are important theoretical concepts of innovation and governance are key to investigate the changing geographies of food and drink which include impacts of both unsustainable practices in periods of scarcity and abundance, dietary balance and malnutrition.